CodeReviewExperiment/code_review_controlled_experiment/README.md

 `server_setup` : this folder contains the Visual Studio code infrastructure setup we used to run the experiment.

-`user_reviews` : this folder contains the participants' reviews.
+`user_reviews` : this folder contains the participants' code reviews.

 `invitation-email.txt`, `instruction-email.txt` : invitation and instruction emails for participants.